qmk/qmk_firmware/keyboard/planck/CYGWIN_GUIDE.md

 $ make install
 ```

 Next, we can build the `dfu-programmer`.
-This should be quick.
+This is quick.
 ```
 $ cd ~/src
 $ git clone https://github.com/dfu-programmer/dfu-programmer.git